 HIV infects CD4+ T-cells, causes a decline in CD4 count and immunodeficiency, ultimately resulting in AIDS.
-An estimated >70 million people have been infected with HIV to date, of whom ~36m are living with HIV today.
-Approximately one-seventh of HIV infections are in children.
+An estimated 78 million people have been infected with HIV to date, of whom ~36m are living with HIV today.
+Approximately 15% of HIV infections are in children.
 So far, only one person with HIV infection has been cured.

 - Defining the role of CTL escape and viral replicative capacity in immune control and in HIV disease: Viral escape normally precipitates loss of immune control and hastens disease progression.
 However, selection of escape mutations that reduce viral replicative capacity may actually facilitate control by other immune responses.
 Transmission of viruses with low replication capacity means that disease progression is slower in the transmission recipient.